Rochester Institute of Technology: WITR 89.7

 An FM radio station run by students at RIT, WITR 89.7 broadcasts various music genres, RIT athletic events, and several talk radio programs.
-WITR can be heard throughout Rochester and its suburbs, and via an online stream on its website.
-The radio station recently opened up a studio in the SAU with a see-thru window in 2015.

 College Activities Board

 The College Activities Board, frequently abbreviated as CAB, is a student-run organization responsible for providing "diverse entertainment and activities to enhance student life on the RIT campus."
 CAB is responsible for annual concerts, class trips, movie screenings, and other frequent events.

 Imagine RIT

 An annual festival, publicized as "Imagine RIT", was initiated in May 2008 to showcase innovative and creative activity at RIT.
 It is one of the most prominent changes brought to RIT by former university president, William Destler.

 An open event, visitors to Imagine RIT have an opportunity to tour the RIT campus and view new ideas for products and services, admire fine art, explore faculty and student research, examine engineering design projects, and interact with hundreds of hands-on exhibits.
-Theatrical and musical performances take place at stages in many locations on the RIT campus.
+Theatrical and musical performances take place on stages in many locations on the RIT campus.
 Intended to appeal to visitors of all ages, including children, the festival features a variety of exhibits.
 More than 17,000 people attended the inaugural festival on May 3, 2008, and ten years later the number of people attending has doubled, reaching almost 35,000.